material-motion/material-motion/specifications/view_duplication.md

 Status of this document:
 ![](../_assets/under-construction-flashing-barracade-animation.gif)

-# Element duplication
+# Element duplicator

-Element duplication is the act of creating an "apparent replica" of a visual element.
+An element duplicator is the act of creating an "apparent replica" of a visual element.

 ---

 <p style="text-align:center"><tt>MVP</tt></p>

 **Dependencies**: An observable "new target" event from a scheduler instance.

+Scheduler

+- feature: new target event

+**Simple initializer**: A

 Create an instance of a view duplicator.